 Snippet of ‘research_plugin’

-It can be difficult to detect fake, malicious plugins installed on a WordPress site, especially if you don’t know what you’re looking for.
+It can be difficult to detect fake, malicious WordPress plugins installed on a website, especially if you don’t know what you’re looking for.
 The best thing a site owner or developer can do is regularly check the installed plugins through the WordPress admin dashboard, and look through the installation files directly in /wp-content/plugins with an FTP client or hosting control panel.
 Look for any plugins listed above or any that you do not recognize, and then check wordpress.org/plugins to search for the plugin’s directory name to verify if it’s legitimate.

-Also using a security scanner, like SiteLock INFINITY malware scanner, can monitor your site for the malware contained in fake plugins and alert you to the plugins and, in the case of INFINITY, automatically clean the malicious content for you.
+Also using a security scanner, like SiteLock INFINITY malware scanning solution, can monitor your site for the malware contained in fake plugins and alert you to the plugins and, in the case of INFINITY, automatically clean the malicious content for you.
 Read what WP Buffs has to say about SiteLock then give us a call at 855.378.6200 to speak with a Website Security Consultant today.

 The unfortunate happens and your WordPress site is compromised.
-You recover from the hack through backups or SiteLock’s malware removal service, yet you still feel at unease.
+You fix your site through backups or SiteLock’s malware removal service, yet you still feel at unease.

-The truth is, once a WordPress site recovers from a compromise, there’s a bit more to do.
-Taking a few simple, post-compromise steps can help harden your site from future attacks and possibly ease administration.
+The truth is, once a website recovers from a compromise, there’s a bit more to do.
+Taking a few simple, post-compromise steps can help harden your hacked WordPress site from future attacks and possibly ease administration.
 We’ll discuss steps to improve WordPress user security, add preventative security measures, and improve maintenance techniques to aid recovery if the worst happens again.

 SiteLock SECCON Team recently detected suspicious code in a WordPress Social Media Tab. plugin file.
 In this article we will discuss the malicious plugin and its payload, and detail what steps should be taken to remove and avoid using malicious plugins.